HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-05-2-proof-of-work.md

 For a 4 block delay, an additional 10 confirmations are required in order for the rest of the network to accept the fork.
 For a short delay of one block time, the delay function gives a penalty of one block - this situation turns out to be equivalent to the longest chain rule where an additional confirmation will break the tie between two blocks of the same height.

-But for long delays, e.g. 20 blocks, which would result in a reasonable confirmation time of 50 min, the penalty would incur an additional 252 blocks of confirmation before the malicious chain were to be considered valid.
+For long delays, e.g. 20 blocks, the penalty would incur an additional 252 blocks of confirmation before the malicious chain were to be considered valid.
+Waiting for 20 confirmations would mean a reasonable confirmation time of 50 minutes.
 This makes 51% attacks and the resulting double spends much harder if not infeasible.
+In practice, there is a 4 block tolerance implemented on Horizen, so the delay function is calculated based on the actual delay minus four blocks.

+### DDos Attacks

-Another potential thread are [(D)DoS attacks] - (Distributed) Denial of Service Attacks - where a malicious actor tries to slow down or halt the network by sending a large number of requests to the network.
+Another potential thread are (Distributed) Denial of Service or [(D)DoS attacks]({{ site.baseurl }}{% post_url /technology/expert/2022-06-04-ddos-sybil-eclipse %}), where a malicious actor tries to slow down or halt the network by sending a large number of messages to the network with the sole purpose to limit its capacities.
 Those requests would be transactions in the case of a blockchain facilitating a cryptocurrency.
-While DoS attacks can certainly harm the system in that they mess with the fee market, it doesn't effect the integrity of the ledger itself.
-And after all this is the highest priority.
-It doesn't make much sense for a rational actor to spend resources on a DoD attack (the attacker has to pay transaction fees as well!) if the only affect is a temporary slow down of the network.
+While (D)DoS attacks can certainly harm the system in that they mess with the fee market, it doesn't effect the integrity of the ledger itself.
+After all, this is the highest priority.
+It doesn't make much sense for a rational actor to spend resources on a DoS attack (the attacker has to pay transaction fees as well!) if the only affect is a temporary slow down of the network.

+### Sybil Attacks

-Lastly, PoW is inherently Sybil resistant.
-An entity can create as many identities or nodes on the network as they like, but without a substantial amount of computing power those nodes cannot effect the network.
+Lastly, PoW is inherently Sybil-resistant.
+An entity can create as many identities or nodes on the network as they like, but without a substantial amount of computing power those nodes cannot effect the ledger integrity.
 Therefore creating multiple identities offers no benefits over gathering hash power in a single mining node.

-### Summary
+## Summary

+Let's recap this article before we move on:

+We started by explaining that Proof of Work is what gives the blockchain its immutability.
+Without this strong consensus mechanism, the blockchain was merely tamper-evident.
+PoW is a way of voting on a version of history with computational power.

+We continued by looking at the block creation process from gathering transactions, to finding a valid nonce that satisfies the current difficulty.
+We learned that the target or difficulty adjustment is a way to keep the block time constant in the face of changing hash power.

+PoW can take many forms and one distinguishing factor is whether they are interactive or non-interactive.
+While the PoW applied to the block creation process is non-interactive and can be verified at any point in time, the mechanism used to verify the capability of nodes on the Horizen network is interactive and based on the responce time to a computational challenge.

+Next, we looked at the different criteria that define a "good" Proof of Work, the different types of computational hardness and what metrics can be used to measure them.

+We looked at the basis of the Equihash algorith which is not based on hashing the block header but finding a solutions to the Multi-Dimensional Generalized Birthday Problem.

+Lastly, we talked about some general vulnerabilities of distributed ledgers and how they are mitigated.

-A key takeaway from this article should be the following: You get **immutability** of data only if there is a **strong consensus mechanism** in place that makes the network participants decline invalid blocks, otherwise a blockchain is only **tamper-evident**.
-We will come back to this in protocol and consensus article.\\
+The one key takeaway from this article should be the following: You get **immutability** of data on a blockchain only if there is a **strong consensus mechanism** in place that makes the network participants decline invalid blocks, otherwise a blockchain is only **tamper-evident**.

 [Equihash](https://blog.sigmaprime.io/zcash-theoretically-improving-mining-speeds.html)